run2780/AWS-Projects/1. AWS Networking/7. VPC Monitoring with Flowlogs/Readme.md

 ### How I used Amazon VPC in this project

 In today's project, I used Amazon VPC to
-Created two VPCs, each with unique IPv4 CIDR blocks (10.1.0.0/16 and 10.2.0.0/16).
+* Created two VPCs, each with unique IPv4 CIDR blocks (10.1.0.0/16 and 10.2.0.0/16).
 This ensured no overlapping IP ranges, which is critical for routing and connectivity.
-Configured subnets: Each VPC had a public subnet, allowing EC2 instances to be launched with public IPs for connectivity testing.
+* Configured subnets: Each VPC had a public subnet, allowing EC2 instances to be launched with public IPs for connectivity testing.
-Launched EC2 instances: Deployed one instance in each VPC, then configured security groups to allow ICMP (ping) and SSH traffic.
+* Launched EC2 instances: Deployed one instance in each VPC, then configured security groups to allow ICMP (ping) and SSH traffic.
 This gave you real network activity to monitor.
-Tested VPC peering: By connecting the two VPCs, you validated that traffic could flow between them, revisiting concepts from your earlier peering project.
+* Tested VPC peering: By connecting the two VPCs, you validated that traffic could flow between them, revisiting concepts from your earlier peering project.
-Enabled VPC Flow Logs: Attached flow logs to your VPCs to capture inbound and outbound traffic at the network interface level.
+* Enabled VPC Flow Logs: Attached flow logs to your VPCs to capture inbound and outbound traffic at the network interface level.
-Integrated with CloudWatch: Flow logs were sent to a CloudWatch Log Group, where you could analyze traffic patterns, blocked requests, and overall network health.
+* Integrated with CloudWatch: Flow logs were sent to a CloudWatch Log Group, where you could analyze traffic patterns, blocked requests, and overall network health.

-### One thing I didn't expect in this project was...

-One thing you probably didn’t expect in this project was that VPC Flow Logs couldn’t immediately write to CloudWatch without extra permissions.
-At first glance, it feels like enabling flow logs should be a simple toggle—create the log group, attach the flow log, and done.
-But then you hit that surprise moment: AWS requires you to set up an IAM policy and role so Flow Logs can actually send data to CloudWatch.

-### This project took me...

-How much time did this project take you?
-This project took me 90 minutes including documentation.

 ---